COS UCA Job Catalog

 For description and past ratings, see course page on Princeton Courses

-Supervised by Prof. Matt Weinberg and Dr. Marcel Dall’Agnol (Spring 2024)
+Supervised by Prof. Matt Weinberg and Prof. Mark Braverman (Spring 2025)

 Team communication: Email + a course Slack